 Pregnancy: Estrogen should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking estrogen, it may affect your baby.
+If you are breast-feeding and taking estrogen, it may affect your baby.
 This medication is not recommended for breast-feeding women.

 Children: The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?

 For a full list of interactions, use the Drug Interaction Checker available on the Drugs.com website.